neondatabase/website/content/docs/introduction/billing.md

 - **Retained Write-Ahead Log (WAL)**

   The WAL is a record of data changes.
 Neon retains WAL to support _point-in-time restore_ and _database branches_.
-  - The _point-in-time-recovery window_ is _retained data history_ in the form of WAL records.
+  - A _point-in-time-restore window_ is _retained data history_ in the form of WAL records.
 The default point-in-time-restore window is seven days, which means that Neon stores seven days of data history.
 Data (WAL) that falls out of this window is evicted from storage and no longer counted toward project storage.
 The following diagram shows the primary branch of a Neon project (`main`) depicted as a timeline and a snapshot of your data that sits at the beginning of the point-in-time-restore window.

     ![scheme 1](/docs/introduction/scheme-1.jpg)